Originn/ChatFactoryTemplate/README.md

 ## 📄 License

-This project is proprietary and licensed for use with the DocsAI platform.
+This project is proprietary and licensed for use with the ChatFactory platform.

 ## 🆘 Support